-How to Calculate Cost of Goods Sold and Sales Tax for Sewing Business
+How to Calculate Prices, Costs, and Sales Tax for a Sewing Business

 To ensure you're paying yourself enough to make running your sewn products business worthwhile, you need to price your items in a way that takes into account your time and the true cost of producing the goods.
 You must also keep track of the sales tax you've charged on your sewing projects, if applicable in your state, and properly remit it to the appropriate state government office.

 Setting Your Hourly Wage

 There are a few commonly used methods to calculate what you should charge for a product you've sewn.
 To start, you can figure out how much you feel your hourly labor is worth.